 After telling a humorous anecdote, Crockett remarked that he was as dry as a powder horn, and that he thought it was time for everyone to wet their whistle.
 “And so I put off for the liquor stand, and was followed by the greater part of the crowd,” leaving the other politicians with no one to address.

 The frontiersman was elected to Tennessee’s State Legislature in 1821, and to the United States House of Representatives in 1827.
 His unique style of mixing tall tales with frank speech, made him popular with his constituents, but not so much with his fellow politicians.
 They especially disliked his blunt disregard for voting along party lines, a customary practice that he publicly scorned and flatly rejected, saying: “I know nothing, by experience, of party discipline.
 I would rather be a raccoon-dog…than to belong to any party.”

 Although he had very little formal education—in fact, barely knew how to read—Crockett did not feel like that held him back as a legislator.
 “I gave my decisions on the principles of common justice and honesty between man and man, and relied on natural born sense, not on law to guide me.”

-Crockett was especially vocal about the way the government spent the people’s money.
+The real story of Davy Crockett that is rarely talked about, is that he was especially vocal about the way the government spent the people’s money.
 Even though he was very generous and compassionate to those who were in need, he did not believe it was the duty of Congress to provide relief to everyone who asked for it.
 “We must not permit our respect for the dead or our sympathy for the living to lead us into an act of injustice to the balance of the living.
 We have the right as individuals to give away as much of our own money as we please in charity; but as members of congress we have no right to appropriate a dollar of the public money.”

 He went on to say, “I want people to be able to get what they need to live: enough food, a place to live, and an education for their children.
 Government does not provide these as well as private charities and businesses.”